This post was reviewed and updated on July 7, 2020

 Long-term real estate loans

 If you’ve got a mortgage for your home, you already know how these work.
-Business real estate loans are considered long-term financing because property can take a long time to pay off.
+Business real estate loans are considered long-term financing because they typically include longer terms associated with the higher costs of purchasing real estate.
 Expect to get lower rates for property, but prepare to have plenty of cash on hand for a down payment.
 Banks like to see a willingness to invest upfront in the form of 10-20% down payment; like buying a home, the more you can provide, the better rates you are likely to receive.

-If you find yourself unable to get the more traditional long-term real estate loans that many banks offer, going through the SBA’s 504 Loan program may be a better option.
+If you find yourself unable to get a more traditional long-term real estate loan that many banks offer, going through the SBA’s 504 Loan program may be a good option.
 They are often willing to work with businesses that haven’t been able to get funding elsewhere but demonstrate a strong annual revenue and have a very good or excellent credit score.

 What is the easiest bank to get a small business loan?

 There’s no easy answer to this question, as it will depend entirely on what you are looking for and your qualifications.
-Online lenders are usually more open to those with lower credit scores, although you’ll pay more for your loan.
-If a bank advertises its loans with a guarantee that they will get back to you with an approval within 2-3 days (or even less), that could be a sign that they use less stringent methods to determine approval.
+Online lenders are usually more open to those who might not qualify at the bank, although you’ll pay more for your loan.
+If a bank advertises its loans with a guarantee they will get back to you with an approval within 2-3 days (or even less), that could be a sign that they use less stringent methods to determine approval.
 You could find yourself with a loan faster and easier than traditional banks that ask for pages and pages of physical documentation.

-Other avenues for funding include peer-to-peer lending companies (also known as “P2P”) such as Lending Club or the use of personal loans for your business.
-Don’t discount what credit unions or your local community bank offer, either.
+Other avenues for financing include peer-to-peer lending companies (also known as “P2P”) such as Lending Club or the use of personal loans for your business.
+Don’t discount what credit unions or your local community bank offers, either.

 The easiest bank to get a loan isn’t always the best one for you in the long run, however.
 Take your time to see that the loan contract is something that benefits you.
 If you don’t find the terms agreeable, it might be worth working on your credit score so you can get a more favorable loan from a bank that has tougher approval requirements.
 Your business is worth this investment!